 Geographically positioned to help in all states: With law offices in Washington DC and Denver Colorado, our federal circuit court of appeals lawyers litigate a wide range of issues in government contract law.
 The law firm understands that prosecuting a case a the trial level can be considerably different than at the CAFC or any other court of appeals.
 Many federal government contractors sometimes take a chance by using a local contracts attorney to litigate government contracting matters.
 This can sometimes lead to disastrous results.

 Experienced in various government contracting areas: When litigating at the US Court of Appeals for the Federal Circuit, not only does your appellate lawyer have to know the substantive areas of government procurement but the attorney should have some idea of congressional policy and statutes at the higher level.
 Federal Circuit judges also look at these arguments to help them decide whether Court of Federal Claims (COFC) may have issued a decision in error.

-Small Business Federal Circuit Appeal Lawyer
+Small Business Federal Circuit Court of Appeals Lawyer

 At Watson, we litigate issues related to small business programs (decided at the SBA Office of Hearings and Appeals (OHA)).
 This includes small business size appeal decisions, affiliation concerns, SBA certificate of competency decisions at the COFC level.
 Our federal appellate lawyers also litigate appellate cases involving HUBZone Program matters, post-award and pre-award bid protest decisions affecting small business set-asides.

-COFC Bid Protest Federal Circuit Court Appeal
+COFC Bid Protests Federal Circuit Court Appeal